joshbonnick/filament-faker/README.md

 ```

 If you need to specify a factory you can use you can pass a `class-string` or instance of a `Factory` to the `withFactory()` method.
+Only Resources can resolve a factory automatically, if you wish to use a factory with a Block or Component, you must provide the
+factory.

 #### Selecting Definitions